Our approach to Environmental, Social & Governance

 Our ESG Roadmap

-Our ESG approach is formalised in our ESG Roadmap, which defines overarching ESG objectives for the business, underpinned by specific strategies in the areas of Environmental, Social and Governance.
+Our ESG approach is formalised in our ESG Roadmap, which defines objectives for the near- and long-term to advance our strategy, with a commitment to publish an annual update.
 As ESG regulations, standards, and stakeholder expectations are rapidly evolving, we regularly evaluate our ESG approach to ensure we are keeping pace.

 YouGov's social mission: making people's opinions heard for the benefit of our local, national, and international communities.